 BSRIA’s work produced an accurate method of measurement of tog ratings for carpet and underlay.
-The carpet and underlay combination was tested in a test room built to the requirements of BS EN 442-2:1997, an underfloor heating system topped with 22mm floating chipboard deck was constructed in the room, with room sensors and measuring devices configured to effectively create ‘single plate’ test conditions.
+The carpet and underlay combination was tested in a test room built to the requirements of BS EN 442-2:1997.
+An underfloor heating system, topped with 22mm floating chipboard deck, was constructed in the room – with room sensors and measuring devices configured to effectively create ‘single plate’ test conditions.

 This system was used to test the thermal conductivity of 19 combinations of carpet and underlay at flow temperatures of 40, 50 and 60ºC.
 Air temperature in the test enclosure was controlled to maintain 20ºC at the central inner room reference point 0.75m above the floor.

-The test was carried out in a test chamber which represented a room that was completely bare of furniture.
-In a real room, there would be furniture whose weight would press together the sections of the floor construction, and the effect of this is expected that this would also increase the actual output and subsequently reduce the Effective Tog.
+The results showed that combinations of carpet and underlay functioned as if they had a resistance of 1.0 TOG less than their combined published Tog value. (two plate method BS 4745).
+The test was carried out in a test chamber which represented a room completely bare of furniture.
+In a real room, the weight of furniture would press together the sections of the floor construction, also increasing the actual output and subsequently reduce the effective tog.

 Practical experience also suggests that as a carpet wears in age, with its fibres being compacted by foot traffic and as manufacturing fluff is vacuumed out, the resistance decreases even further.
-These factors combined with the improved connectivity achieved by using double sided tape or spray adhesives to fix the carpet, make possible even greater reductions in “real life” Tog ratings.
+These factors combined with the improved connectivity achieved by using double-sided tape or spray adhesives to fix the carpet, make possible even greater reductions in “real life” Tog ratings.